 Exactly what I know today I found out the hard way by making some big errors that were both costly and heartbreaking.
 Since then, with time and lots more experience in the studio I have actually found out a couple of things that have helped many other singers currently and I know will help you when you are ready.

 These pointers are not about pre-production or about which mics to use (although that is essential).
 I am going to presume that if you’re ready to record the vocals, you have currently prepared yourself well.
-You understand the song, you’ve gotten coaching on it, you have actually performed it enough times to work out the kinks, you’ve provided yourself great deals of time to establish your voice so you can sing your finest, and you have picked the most lined up and finest studio, engineer and producer to support you.
+You understand the song, you’ve gotten coaching on it, you have actually performed it enough times to work out the kinks, you’ve provided yourself great deals of time to establish your voice so you can sing your finest, and you have picked the most lined up and finest studio, engineer, software developer and producer to support you.

 These pointers are about what happens when you step into the vocal booth and it’s just you and the mic and ways to make your experience as successful as possible.
 Enjoy!